alfredomartinezjr/wosostats/resources/how-to-log-stats.md

 2. Turn the Excel file into the filled-in completed .csv file that will be used for the actual analyses, by doing one of the following:
   * IF you are comfortable with using R:
     * set the directory in which the Excel file is as the working directory
-    * source the tidy-excel.R file in https://raw.githubusercontent.com/amj2012/wosostats/master/code/version-2/tidy-excel.R.
-This should create a data frame named df in your working environment.
+    * source the tidy-excel.R file in https://github.com/amj2012/wosostats/blob/master/code/version-3/tidy-excel.R.
+Use the functions to create the type of sheet you're interested in.
-    * save the df data frame as a .csv file in either your working directory or anywhere else you’d like
     * If you’re comfortable with GitHub, push the new .csv file as an addition to the appropriate folder in the wo-so depository.
 Otherwise, just email me the .csv file at wosostats.team@gmail.com.
   * IF you are not comfortable with using R to create this .csv file yourself, just notify me via email and I’ll take care of it.
 3. You’re done!
 Please do celebrate, as this is great data that can be analyzed and it surely takes a lot of work for each match.